 - 1. Level One - a.
-The aggrieved person(s) shall seek to resolve the grievance informally with the principal. - 2.
-Level Two - a.
+The aggrieved person(s) shall seek to resolve the grievance informally with the principal. - b.
+The teacher or aggrieved person my request representation.

+2. Level Two

+- a.
 If the aggrieved person(s) does not find satisfaction with the disposition of the grievance at Level One, or if no decision has been rendered within five (5) working days after discussion of the grievance, the grievance may be filed in writing simultaneously with the Committee and the principal.
 The principal shall submit a decision in writing to the aggrieved person and the Committee within five (5) working days of receipt of the Level Two grievance notice. - b.
 Within five (5) working school days after receipt of the written grievance by the principal and the Committee, the principal will schedule a meeting with the aggrieved person(s) and the Committee in an effort to resolve the grievance.
 The Committee shall submit a recommendation to the principal and Superintendent within five (5) working days of the meeting.